nimblehq/our-team/join-us/openings/senior-software-developer.md

 There are two ways to send us your application:

-* Send us an email to work@nimbl3.com with your resume or LinkedIn profile along with any other details that would help in assessing your application better e.g. Github account, Stack Overflow account, side projects.
+* Send us an email to work@nimblehq.co with your resume or LinkedIn profile along with any other details that would help in assessing your application better e.g. Github account, Stack Overflow account, side projects.
-* Fill in the application form on [our recruitment platform Workhiro](https://www.workhiro.com/companies/nimbl3/049ee05b/apply?locale=en)
+* Fill in the application form on [our recruitment platform Workhiro](https://www.workhiro.com/companies/nimble/049ee05b/apply?locale=en)